lakejs/lake/README.md

 ### Getting Started

 First, you need to clone the repository and install all necessary dependencies.
-Then, start a combined server that includes both HTTP serving and real-time compilation.
+Then, start a composite server that contains an HTTP service and real-time bundling.
 You can do this by running the following command in your terminal.

 ``` bash
 # clone the repository